djeada/Frontend-Notes/notes/02_css.md

 }
 ```

-* Selectors are the elements on which the style should be applied.
+* Selectors identify the elements on which the style should be applied
-* The properties are the actual styles and values that should be applied to the elements that have been selected.
+* Properties are the actual styles and values that should be applied to the elements that have been selected

 ### Selector Types

 Selectors are used to determine which HTML elements should be styled.

-1. Universal
-	Applies the style to all the elements.
+1. Universal: Applies the style to all the elements.

 	```css
 	* {